 The cold junction compensation can be a diode, active analog temperature sensor, RTD, or thermistor.
-The cold junction channel pointer tells the LTC2986 which channel (1 to 10) the cold junction sensor is assigned to (see Table 17).
+The cold junction channel pointer tells the LTM2985 which channel (1 to 10) the cold junction sensor is assigned to (see Table 17).
 When a conversion is performed on a channel tied to a thermocouple, the cold junction sensor is simultaneously and automatically measured.
 The final output data uses the embedded coefficients stored in ROM to automatically compensate the cold junction temperature and output the thermocouple sensor temperature.

 The sensor configuration field (see Table 18) is used to select single-ended (B21=1) or differential (B21=0) input and allows selection of open circuit current if internal open-circuit detect is enabled (bit B20).
-Single-ended readings are measured relative to the COM pin and differential are measured between the selected $CH{TC}$ and adjacent $CH{TC-1}$ (see Figure 7).
-If open-circuit detection is enabled, B20=1, then the user can select the pulsed current value applied during open-circuit detection resistor and filter capacitor (typically 10μA).
+Single-ended readings are measured relative to the COM pin and differential are measured between the selected CH{TC} and adjacent CH{TC-1} (see Figure 7).
+If open-circuit detection is enabled, B20=1, then the user can select the pulsed current value applied during opencircuit detect using bits B18 and B19.
+The user determines the value of the open circuit current based on the size of the external protection resistor and filter capacitor (typically 10μA).
 This network needs to settle within 50ms to 1μV or less.
 The duration of the current pulse is approximately 8ms and occurs 50ms before the normal conversion cycle.

 Thermocouple channel assignments follow the general convention shown in Figure 7.
-The thermocouple positive terminal ties to $CH{TC}$ (where TC is the selected channel number) for both the single-ended and differential modes of operation.
+The thermocouple positive terminal ties to CH{TC} (where TC is the selected channel number) for both the single-ended and differential modes of operation.
 For single-ended measurements the thermocouple negative terminal and the COM pin are grounded.
-The thermocouple negative terminal is tied to $CH{TC-1}$ for differential measurements.
+The thermocouple negative terminal is tied to CH{TC-1} for differential measurements.
 This node can either be grounded or tied to a bias voltage.